 The Bank is regulated by the PRA, which has set the Bank's Individual Liquidity Guidance based on the Liquidity Coverage Ratio model ("LCR").
-The LCR model is normally run on a daily basis, and the results shared with the Bank's Exco and Treasury; on a monthly basis the results are presented to the Bank's ALCO and also circulated to the Board; and the results of the model are presented to the Board on a quarterly basis.
-As at 31 December 2022 the Bank's LCR was 405.0%, representing a significant surplus above the UK regulatory minimum requirement of 100%.
-We note the value recorded in table KM1 above is 450.49%.
+The LCR model is normally run on a daily basis, and the results shared with the Bank's Exco and Treasury; on a monthly basis the results are presented to the Bank's ALCO; and the results of the model are presented to the Board on a quarterly basis.
+As at 31 December 2023 the Bank's LCR was 275.5%, representing a significant surplus above the UK regulatory minimum requirement of 100%.
+We note the value recorded in table KM1 above is 365.6%.
 This is a different figure due to the averaging logic required for that table.